qgan7125/PA-and-Section-Writeups/Section7-Sudoku-Writeup/README.md

 Q2

 ```
-What function completes the pruning?
+What function executes the pruning?
 ```